terra-money/docs/docs/validate/run-a-full-terra-node/set-up-production-environment.md

 # Set up a production environment

 Use the following information to set up and manage your production-level full Terra node.

-For information about running a validator node, visit the [Manage a validator](../manage-a-terra-validator/README.md).
+For information about running a validator node, visit the [validator guide](/How-to/Manage-a-Terra-validator/Overview.md).

 ## Create a dedicated user

 Although `terrad` does not require a super user account, during the setup process you'll need super user permission to create and modify some files.
 It is strongly recommended to use a normal user when running `terrad`.

 ## Increase the maximum files `terrad` can open